Vacuum fluctuations and the renormalized stress-energy tensor on a cone with arbitrary boundary conditions: Introduction

 The same topological structure responsible for such intriguing classical effects also leads to nontrivial phenomena in quantum field theory.
 In particular, the nontrivial global geometry affects the vacuum structure of quantum fields, modifying correlation functions and altering the behavior of renormalized quantities.
 These effects arise purely from topology, even in the absence of local curvature~\cite{Konkowski2,Graham,Saharian}.

 However, this is not the end of the story.
 The same nontrivial topology also gives rise to subtle analytical effects.
 In fact, the corresponding field theory is, in principle, not well posed due to the interaction between the field and the classical singularity at the cone’s apex.
 This interaction can be effectively modeled by imposing an appropriate boundary condition at $r=0$.
-In Ref.~\cite{Kay}, Kay and Studer identified the class of boundary conditions that yield a well–defined dynamics for the field.
-The notion of a “well–defined” or “sensible” dynamics was later formalized by Ishibashi and Wald in Ref.~\cite{WaldII}, and amounts to imposing a small set of physically reasonable requirements: causality, time–translation invariance, and conservation of energy.
+In Ref.~\cite{Kay}, Kay and Studer identified the class of boundary conditions that yield a well-defined dynamics for the field.
+The notion of a “well-defined” or “sensible” dynamics was later formalized by Ishibashi and Wald in Ref.~\cite{WaldII}, and amounts to imposing a small set of physically reasonable requirements: causality, time-translation invariance, and conservation of energy.
 It was also shown that these sensible dynamics are in one-to-one correspondence with positive self-adjoint extensions of the spatial part $A$ of the wave operator

-Kay and Studer showed that, for a massless scalar field in a conical spacetime, the only positive self-adjoint extension of $A$ is the so-called Friedrichs extension~\cite{Reed}, sometimes also referred to as the generalized Dirichlet boundary condition (since the problem at hand is a singular Sturm--Liouville problem).
+Kay and Studer showed that, for a massless scalar field in a conical spacetime, the only positive self-adjoint extension of $A$ is the so-called Friedrichs extension~\cite{Reed}, sometimes also referred to as the generalized Dirichlet boundary condition (since the problem at hand is a singular Sturm-Liouville problem).
 This restriction stems from the fact that, otherwise, an unstable mode $\sim e^{\pm q t}$ would be present (here $q$ parametrizes the boundary condition, with $q=0$ representing the Friedrichs extension).
 Although several works discuss this issue (see, e.g., Refs.~\cite{Pitelli1,Lima1,Lima2,Lima3,Lima4}), it remains unclear how to consistently extract two-point functions in the presence of such unstable modes.
-Here we show that, once a mass is included and $M>q$, a nontrivial positive extension exists and a normalizable localized mode $\sim \psi(r)e^{-i\sqrt{M^{2}-q^{2}}\,t}$ emerges.
+Here we show that, once a mass is included and $M>q$, a nontrivial positive extension exists and a normalizable localized mode $\sim \psi(r)e^{-i\sqrt{M^{2}-q^{2}}\,t}$ emerges. \victor{As the mass $M$ becomes negligibly small, our analysis remains valid, but the parameter space for the boundary condition $q$ becomes increasingly restricted.
+Since the stability of the model requires $q < M$ (to avoid unstable modes), taking the limit $M \to 0$ effectively forces $q \to 0$ (which corresponds to the Dirichlet boundary condition).}